NoamHornung/book-search-web-project/README.md

 # BookSearch Web App
 ## [The bookSearch web app](https://book-search-project-noam.netlify.app/)
-Welcome to BookSearch, a powerful and user-friendly web application that serves as a search engine for books.
-With the integration of the Google Books API, BookSearch allows users to effortlessly search for books, view detailed information, and manage their book collections.
-The application features both frontend and backend components, providing a seamless experience for book enthusiasts.
+Welcome to BookSearch Engine, a web application that allows users to search for books using the Google Books API.
+This application comes with a user-friendly frontend and a powerful backend, providing features such as book search, detailed book information, user accounts, and personalized book lists.

 ## Features:
 ### 1. Book Search
 Users can easily search for books by entering keywords, titles, and authors.
-The application queries the Google Books API to retrieve relevant information and presents the user with a list of search results.
+The application queries the Google Books API to retrieve relevant information and presents the user with a list of search results, that can be sorted by title, author, and release date.

 ### 2. Book Details
-Selecting a book from the search results reveals detailed information about the chosen title.
-Users can explore book covers, author details, descriptions, and other metadata provided by the Google Books API.
+Selecting a book from the search results provides more detailed information about the selected book.
+Information includes the book's title, author, description, and other relevant details.

 ### 3. User Authentication
 BookSearch offers user authentication, allowing users to create accounts, log in, and enjoy personalized features.
 User accounts ensure a secure and customizable experience for managing book lists.